ZackEnders/DSA-and-Design-Patterns-Exercise/README.md

 - Optional: Do the included practice challenges (NeetCode/GeeksforGeeks/leetcode) for the specific Data Structure
 - Optional: Do the work in TS & JS (I will mostly be using TS personally)

-**Note about JS files:** If you're using js for this exercise, please note that we're using `.mjs` files for this project.
-If you have an questions about that, let me know..
-It's mainly to simplify the run process.

 **Future Stuff:**

 - After 2-3 months of this flow maybe we'll start adding in some algorithms each week?